hydrogenbond007/wormhole/docs/assumptions.md

 amount that a reasonable user would pay may already constitute a successful attack against the protocol.

 DDoS attacks on decentralized protocols are a tricky thing in general, and mostly a matter of game theory/incentives.
 Defense strategies are dynamic and evolve as the ecosystem grows.
-We therefore exclude such attacks from the current Wormhole threat model.
+We, therefore, exclude such attacks from the current Wormhole threat model.
 The assumption is that the incentive to execute such an attack is less than the cost in fees and the legal/liability risks an attacker would incur, and that the costs to sustain the attack would be greater than simply attacking the connected chains directly.